open-coffee/opencoffee-frontpage/README.md

     the personalisable frontpage of the CoffeeNet
 </p>

 The CoffeeNet Frontpage is a personalisable landingpage, which uses a plugin based mechanism for adding widgets like feeds, clock or [isLieb-comic](https://islieb.de/).
-You can write your own plugin easily and intregrate with the frontpage.
+You can write your own plugin and intregrate with the frontpage.

 ## Requirements